Alex-Bakic/spell-checker/doc/spec.md

 So we can see the issues are to do with the `::diversity` spec, the error is that while we accept any number including 0 or 1, 0 is not treated as float , which is fair enough.
 While it would be nice to keep the `float?` check, since we are doing the additional check of `#(<= 0 % 1)` we can get away with `number?`

-     ;; so what we are saying is, unless it is a zero or a one, check it is a float, ;; within the range of zero to one inclusive, which allows the or check to pass too.
      (s/def ::diversity (s/and number? #(<= 0 % 1)))

 And with that it's time to take on the loch-nested monster.
 Bring on the `definitions` function.